-The seat of western Colorado’s Delta County, Delta is a municipality rich in history.
-Consider visiting this beautiful location on your next trip after discovering the historical significance of Delta, Colorado.
+The seat of western Colorado’s Delta County, Delta is a municipality rich in history and is full of beautiful hiking trails to try.
+Consider visiting this beautiful location on your next trip after discovering the historical significance of this region, plus some ideas of things to do in Delta, Colorado.

 Trading Post Beginnings

 Before European gold prospectors and settlers conquered what would become Delta, the Ute tribe of Indigenous people lived in present-day Utah and Colorado.
 In 1828, Antoine Robidoux constructed a fur trading post for the Ute people and early settlers.

 Fort Uncompahgre was the first Anglo settlement in the area.
 The fort was located near the Uncompahgre River, and the city of Delta received its name from the river’s delta.
 In 1844, the fort was abandoned when conflicts broke out between Ute and Mexicans.